vl4ds/Documentation/device-type-developers-guide/parse.rst

 Recall that the "switch" capability specifies an attribute of "switch", with possible values "on" and "off". *The* ``parse`` *method is responsible for creating events for the attributes of that device's capabililities.*

-That is a critical point to understand about device-type handlers - it is what allows SmartApps to respond to event subscriptions!
+That is a critical point to understand about device handlers - it is what allows SmartApps to respond to event subscriptions!

 Creating Events
 ~~~~~~~~~~~~~~~

-Use the ``createEvent`` method to create events in your device-type handler.
+Use the ``createEvent`` method to create events in your device handler.
 It takes a map of parameters as an argument.
 You should provide the ``name`` and ``value`` at a minimum.

 .. note::